bx-r0/CTF_Writeups/2019/SwampCTF/Refundable_Purchase/README.md

 msg.sender.call.value(amount)("");
 ```

 This is where we can exploit this contract.
-This line sends the refunded Ether to the address to the calling address.
+This line sends the refunded Ether to the calling address.
 However, what if the return address is an Ethereum contract?
 This will trigger the fallback function of the contract.
-In Solidity smart contracts any funds send to a contract without any data will be processed by the **fallback** address (if defined).
+In Solidity smart contracts any funds sent to a contract without any data will be processed by the **fallback** address (if defined).

 We can also see that the contract values are updated after the external call with: